kolosnjaj33/emailgeneratorapp/README.md

 # Email generator application
-Scenario: You are an IT Support Administrator Specialist and are charged with the taskof creating email accounts for new hires.
+Scenario: You are an IT Support Administrator Specialist and are charged with the task of creating email accounts for new hires.
 ------------------------------------------------------------------------------------------------------------------------------
+Source folder is on master branch.